marvix/Vulcano/readme.md

 ```

 ## Default Login User
-This boilerplate have a default admin user with credentials
+This boilerplate have a default admin user with the credentials
 - Login: admin@admin.com
 - Password: admin1234